fragsh3ll/Shodarin/README.md

                         recommended for smaller company names -a, --arin            Skip Shodan lookup and only output the discovered CIDR notations from ARIN
+  -n, --no-prompt       Do not prompt to continue when discovering a large
+                        amount of organizations
 ```
 ### Usage example:
 ```